 Supermarket chain Hannaford is testing digital shelf technologies to make shopping more convenient.
 Their bet?
-That the new technologies increase sales and lead to a better customer experience.
+That the new technologies increase sales and lead to better customer experience.
 What’s the underlying technology enabling the digital transformation of the retail experience?

-What are Smart Shelves?
+What is Smart Shelves?

 Smart shelves use RFID technology (e.g., RFID tags, RFID readers and antennas) to automatically track inventory in retail stores.
 Smart Shelves use weight sensors that are installed within shelves or underneath them.
 The sensors are used to track the amount of inventory sitting on the shelves.

 Smart Shelves enable retailers to check inventory levels and know when a product is out of stock.
 Smart Shelf technology can also alert retailers to the theft of goods.
 The benefits of Smart Shelves:

 - Real-time stock information and inventory management